 \section{Introduction}

-Rather than increasing the computation speed, current trends are on parallelization on highly concurrent computing systems.
-The benefit for computer models (a.k.a.\ simulators) is geared towards increasing their accuracy rather than their time to solution.
-These simulators are prevalent in many fields, ranging from physics to biology or in engineering.
-Still, increasing the parallelization often comes with diminishing returns and evaluation time remains limiting.
-A strategy is then to conduct several evaluations at the same time, in batches, to optimize (here minimize) quantities of interest.
-See for instance \citep{haftka2016parallel} for a review of options.
+Current trends in improving the speed or accuracy of individual computations are on exploiting parallelization on highly concurrent computing systems.
+These computer models (a.k.a.\ simulators) are prevalent in many fields, ranging from physics to biology and engineering.
+Still, increasing the parallelization for individual simulators often comes with diminishing returns and model evaluation time remains limiting.
+A strategy is then to conduct several evaluations simultaneously, in batches, to optimize (here minimize) quantities of interest.
+See, e.g., \citep{haftka2016parallel} for a review.

-For fast simulators, evolutionary algorithms are amenable to parallelization by design, see e.g., \citep{emmerich2018tutorial} for a review.
+For fast simulators, evolutionary algorithms (EAs) are amenable to parallelization by design, see e.g., the review by \citet{emmerich2018tutorial}.
 But they require a prohibitive number of evaluations for more expensive-to-evaluate simulators.
-For these, Bayesian optimization (BO), see e.g., \citep{Shahriari2016,frazier2018bayesian}, is preferred, with its ability to carefully select the next evaluations.
-Typically, BO relies on a Gaussian process model of the simulator, or any black-box, by using a probabilistic surrogate model that can be exploited to efficiently perform the so-called exploration/exploitation trade-off.
+For these, Bayesian optimization (BO), see e.g., \citep{Shahriari2016,frazier2018bayesian,garnett2022bayesian}, is preferred, with its ability to carefully select the next evaluations.
+Typically, BO relies on a Gaussian process (GP) model of the simulator, or any black-box, by using a probabilistic surrogate model to efficiently perform the so-called exploration/exploitation trade-off.
 Exploitation refers to areas where the prediction is low (for minimization), while exploration is for areas of large predictive variance.
 An infill criterion, or acquisition function, balances this trade-off to select evaluations, such as the expected improvement (EI) \citep{Mockus1978} in the efficient global optimization algorithm \citep{Jones1998}.
-Other options include upper confidence bound (UCB) \citep{srinivas2010gaussian}, knowledge gradient \citep{frazier2018bayesian}, and entropy based criteria \citep{Villemonteix2009,Hennig2012,wang2017max}.
-Noisy simulators have their own set of challenges, see e.g., \citep{baker2020stochastic}, and raise questions about selecting the right amount of replication.
-While not necessary per se, repeating experiments is the best option to separate signal from noise, and is beneficial in terms of computational speed, see e.g., \citep{Binois2018a,zhang2020batch}.
+Alternatives include upper confidence bound (UCB) \citep{srinivas2010gaussian}, knowledge gradient \citep{frazier2018bayesian}, and entropy based criteria \citep{Villemonteix2009,Hennig2012,wang2017max}.
+Parallelization is then enabled by the definition of batch versions of the corresponding infill criteria, selecting several designs to evaluate at once.